cockroachdb/docs/v2.1/insert.md

 As a short-hand alternative to the `ON
 CONFLICT` clause, you can use the [`UPSERT`](upsert.html) statement.
-However, `UPSERT` does not let you specify the column with the unique constraint; it assumes that the column is the primary key.
+However, `UPSERT` does not let you specify the column(s) with the unique constraint; it always uses the column(s) from the primary key.
 Using `ON CONFLICT` is therefore more flexible.

 ## Examples